Quantum-Accelerators/raspa_ase/docs/intro.md

 atoms.set_initial_charges([1.0, 2.0])
 ```

-would write out the `_atom_site_charge` column in the CIF as 1.0 and 2.0 for atom number 0 and 1, respectively.
-It will also automatically set "UseChargesFromCIFFile" to "Yes".
+would write out the `_atom_site_charge` column in the CIF as 1.0 and 2.0 for atom indices 0 and 1, respectively.
+It will also automatically set "UseChargesFromCIFFile" to "Yes" in the `simulation.input` file.

+### Framework Unit Cells

+If you don't specify a "UnitCells" entry in `atoms.info`, the RASPA calculator will ensure that the minimum image convention is satisfied based on your "CutOff" value.
+If a "CutOff" is not specified, the number of unit cells will be set based on a value of 12.0 Å for the cutoff.

-### Boxes
+## Boxes

 The optional `boxes` keyword argument, of type `list[dict]`, is a list where each entry is a given set of box parameters formatted as a dictionary.